iliasl/iliasl.github.io/research.md

 # Current Research

 At Samsung AI I am currently working on the intersection of systems, networks and AI.
-More specifically, my research involves designing and implementing novel system architectures that will allow the execution of complex AI model on computationally restricted devices such as smartphones, wearables, IoTs, robots, etc.
+More specifically, my research involves designing and implementing novel system architectures that will allow the execution of complex AI model on computationally restricted devices such as smartphones, wearables, IoTs, robots, etc. Moreover, I am particularly interested in distributed machine learning both for inference (offloading to the edge/cloud) and training (federated learning and on-device personalization)

 Some of the projects that I am involved in or reading include:

+#### Federated Learning
+Federated Learning is quickly gaining traction in privacy-centric distributed deployments of ML models.
+The aim of this research is to explore how we can train different model architectures in a massively scalable Federated Learning setup, where heterogeneous clients, both in terms of data (non-iid) and compute capabilities exist.
+Furthermore, we are looking how biases in the data affect the resulting models.

-#### AI scheduling
+#### On-Device personalization
-Mobile devices might have a wide range of available computation capabilities that can support AI tasks (e..g, CPUs, GPUs, DSPs, NPUs, FPGAs).
-At the same time more and more models are being deployed and many of them have to be concurrently executed.
-In this work we look how we can schedule this computation on a heterogeneous computation platform in order to maximize the overall throughput, minimize energy consumption  while satisfying the application QoE requirements.
+Machine learning models are typically over-provisioned to support a wide variety of input distributions.
+For example, an ASR system has to support people with various demographics,  accents, different microphone configurations, a large number of possible noisy environments, etc. These wide distributions result in rather large models that can only be compressed that much.
+However, once installed, these systems are typically used by a single individual that has some specific input distributions.
+For example, in the ASR example specific age, accent, environment etc.
+On-device learning can help us personalize these models to remove any biases, improve accuracy and even reduce computational complexity.
+We use state-of-the-art teqniques such as self-supervision and  Meta-Learning techniques to support efficient on-device personalization.

 #### AI offloading
 State-of-the-art models are increasing in complexity exponentially.